VoLKyyyOG/Assorted-Issues-Guide/README.md

 # General Tech Tutorials
-Assorted tutorials for working with annoying `python3` packages in both Windows 10 and WSL (Ubuntu 18.04).
+Assorted tutorials for working with annoying `python3` packages in both Windows 10 and WSL2 (Ubuntu 20.04).

 # Table of contents
 1. [PyODBC/SQLAlchemy for WSL](#pyodbc)